mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 {{< yt BlVN1xkVaRQ >}}

-We will be retiring the old version of the plugin around April 26, 2016 however, in the meantime, you may be using an older version of the plugin.
+We will be retiring the old version of the plugin around May 9th, 2016 however, in the meantime, you may be using an older version of the plugin.

 **If you haven't yet purchased Mockups for JIRA**, but have a Cloud instance older than January 18, 2016, you will have the older plugin pre-installed.
 You may have even trialed this version.
-This older version will be removed from your Cloud instance in April, so feel free to install the [Mockups for 3 JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview) version, and give it a try!
+This older version will be removed from your Cloud instance in May, so feel free to install the [Mockups for 3 JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview) version, and give it a try!
 Here are details on [how it install the connect plugin](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation).

 **If you already purchased Mockups for JIRA** in most cases we will be installing the new add-on for you as part of [migrating your Balsamiq-issued license](#changes-to-licensing-and-pricing).
 Once your instance has been migrated to Mockups 3 for JIRA Cloud, your users will just need to follow the instructions to [migrate individual mockups](#migrating-your-mockups-to-the-new-plugin).